FCC, CE, UL, RoHS: Your Global Electronic Certification Guide

 Designing for Pre-Compliance

-To pass FCC Certification on the first try, integrate EMC principles early in your design:
+To pass FCC certification on the first try, integrate EMC principles early in your design:

 • Use shielding and grounding to minimize emissions.